DyadicSolutions/StateSpaceGridLib/readme.md

 With this property, we are able to use some of the built-in cleverness in the python library pandas to easily split the data in two.
 As an extension, below the template script is a version of that script which, given the same data layout in a csv file, can read in any amount of trajectory data with no extra knowledge needed about how many trajectories there are in the data file.
 This is to provide an example of the approach which should be used when using SSG on large volumes of collated data.
+Both scripts, after calculating the cumulative measures of all trajectories on the same grid, then calculate measures for each trajectory individually and deposit these into a new csv file.
 ```csv
 ID,Onset,Parent Affect,Child Affect
 123,0.0,1,2